-My motivation: keeping myself reminded of these items, so in any random time at work, I can base my decisions, like what activities I should care more and how to handle them].
+My motivation: keeping myself reminded of these items, so in any random time at work, I can base my decisions, like what activities I should care more about and how to handle them

 How to achieve this: defining them in my words, providing examples.

-while I am sure that I will add more explanation and enrich the examples over the time, for now I tried to write at least one sentence for each at the begining.
+while I am sure that I will add more explanation and enrich the examples over time, for now, I tried to write at least one sentence for each at the beginning.

 Pays attention to coding details, such as error handling, memory, performance, style

 — too obvious, too broad, and to be honest, doesn’t sound cool 🙂

 Mentally capable of handling complexity; can comprehend multiple interacting